mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

   :pyobject: makeEmbed

-Before invoking the factory functions we just defined, it is useful to assign the model parameters to easily identifiable variables within the script's ``main()`` function:
+Lists of :class:`.EAMPotential` and :class:`.Potential` objects are created and returned as a tuple by the ``makePotentialObjects()`` function within :download:`eam_tabulate_example2a.py`.
+Before invoking the factory functions we just defined, the model parameters are assigned to easily identifiable variables within this function:

 .. literalinclude:: eam_tabulate_example2a.py
-  :lines: 57-88
+  :lines: 55-88

 Now the functions required by the :class:`.EAMPotential` instances for Al and Cu can be created: